So, your loving kid is wondering about having outdoor riding, but you don’t actually know how to find the perfect kid’s bikes, right?

 Apart from selecting the right shop, don’t forget to check the handlebars and seats all by yourself.
 Focus on them deeply to see if they’re comfortable or not for your child.

-Also, let your child sitting on the saddle to check the height of the kid’s bike.
+Also, let your child sit on the saddle to check the height of the kid’s bike.

 Testing for Drive